pdfshift/docs.pdfshift.io/source/includes/_introduction.md

 ## Errors

-The Kittn API uses the following error codes:
+The PDFShift API uses the following error codes:

 Error Code | Meaning
 ---------- | -------
 400 | Bad Request -- Your request is invalid.
+Often, it means a parameter was wrongly set.
-401 | Unauthorized -- Your API key is wrong.
+401 | Unauthorized -- No API key were found.
-403 | Forbidden -- The kitten requested is hidden for administrators only.
+403 | Forbidden -- The provided API key is invalid.
-404 | Not Found -- The specified kitten could not be found.
+404 | Not Found -- The page you tried to reach was not found.
-405 | Method Not Allowed -- You tried to access a kitten with an invalid method.
+405 | Method Not Allowed -- The endpoint you tried to reach is not available with this HTTP method.
-406 | Not Acceptable -- You requested a format that isn't json.
-410 | Gone -- The kitten requested has been removed from our servers.
-418 | I'm a teapot.
+408 | A timeout error occured when trying to convert a document.
-429 | Too Many Requests -- You're requesting too many kittens!
-Slow down!
+429 | Too Many Requests -- You sent too many request.
+Please see the [Rate limiting](#rate-limiting) section for more details.
 500 | Internal Server Error -- We had a problem with our server.
 Try again later.
-503 | Service Unavailable -- We're temporarily offline for maintenance.
-Please try again later.